 We'll produce the report within five working days, and send you an email notification when it's ready.
 You'll need to log in to view the report.

-You’ll be told if your trade mark is registrable under the two sections that the search and/or preliminary advice cover.
+You’ll be told if your trade mark is registrable under the two sections covered by the search and preliminary advice report.
 This will help you decide whether you want to:

 - take no further action.